Se habla español

 If you’ve ever pulled a trailer behind your vehicle, you know that bumps in the road can pose a severe threat.
 That’s why a trailer tire with shock absorption qualities is essential – your tires will last longer if built to handle rough roads.
 Also, good trailer tires give you a smoother ride and better protect the cargo in tow.

 Generally speaking, trailer tires are built with circumferential grooves and ribbed treads.
-The tread pattern on trailer tires helps with low rolling resistance to keep the tires rolling freely in the direction the trailer is headed.
+The tread pattern helps with low rolling resistance, keeping the tires rolling freely in the direction the trailer is headed.

 Now, the specifics of a trailer tire’s construction also depend on whether it’s a radial or bias-ply tire – we’ll get more into that later.